 McManis interception return TD leads Argos past Elks 35-12

+"It's hard, man, I kind of have more respect for offensive players now," McManis said.
+"I was getting a little gassed about halfway.

+"Hopefully it's a habit.
+It's always easier to create bad habits but right now we've got some good habits going."

-Toronto celebrated the occasion by bringing back many notable former Argos.
+Toronto celebrated its historic anniversary by bringing back many notable former Argos.
 Among them were quarterbacks Ricky Ray, Condredge Holloway, Damon Allen, receivers Raghib (Rocket) Ismail, Chad Owens, Terry Greer and Derrell (Mookie) Mitchell, running back Bill Symons and Grey Cup-winning head coach Bob O'Billovich.

-McManis stepped in front of a Tre Ford pass and scored at 9:25 of the third, putting Toronto (13-2) ahead 28-11.
-It marked the second straight home game that McManis has registered a pick-six, delighting the BMO Field gathering of 14,246.
+McManis stepped in front of a Tre Ford pass and scored at 9:25 of the third quarter, putting Toronto (13-2) ahead 28-11 before a BMO Field gathering of 14,246.

+"It was huge," said Toronto head coach Ryan Dinwiddie, who's also the club's offensive coordinator.
+"I'm like, because I'm the playcaller, 'Defence saved us again.'

+"We've got to be better on offence but that was a game-changer right there.
+Big play by Wynton."

 Jake Julien's 65-yard punt single to end the third cut Toronto's lead to 28-12.
 But Cameron Dukes cemented the win with a one-yard TD run — his second of the game — at 5:51 of the fourth to make it 35-12.